 Intelligence Studies, 2020-2021

 Since the Second World War, intelligence and security services have played an important role in policy and decision making, particularly with regards to a state’s national security.
-In this minor programme we study both the organisations, their working methods, their analysis techniques, as well and the political, bureaucratic, and social context of intelligence and security services.
+In this minor programme we study both the organisations, their working methods, their analysis techniques, as well as the political, bureaucratic, and social context of intelligence and security services.

 What will you learn?

 In this minor programme, you will learn about the structure, working methods, and the analysis techniques used by intelligence and security agencies in the Western world.
 Furthermore, the programme offers the choice to a specific focus on cyber intelligence, spy cases during the Cold War, intelligence failures, and the position and powers of intelligence services in the democratic legal order.

 The minor offers classes from guest lecturers, who either worked or still work in the field of intelligence.
 Their expertise as (former) employees of the Dutch secret services, as scientific researchers, as business experts, or as other intelligence professionals provides students with a lot of practice examples.